From Zero to Hero: Harnessing Transformers for Biomedical Named Entity Recognition in Zero- and Few-shot Contexts: Introduction

 \section{Introduction}

-Supervised machine learning algorithms rely heavily on large volumes of annotated data, which can be challenging and expensive to acquire \citep{van2020survey}.
+Supervised machine learning algorithms rely heavily on large volumes of annotated data, which can be difficult and costly to obtain due to the manual effort and expertise required for accurate labeling\citep{van2020survey}.
 This difficulty is particularly evident when dealing with textual data in the biomedical field.
-Biomedical named entity recognition (NER) plays a crucial role in disease comprehension, target and drug discovery, as well as precision medicine.
-Annotating novel entities, for which no previous data exists, is often necessary.
+Biomedical named entity recognition (NER) plays a crucial role in disease comprehension, target, and drug discovery, as well as precision medicine.
+Annotating novel entities, for which there is no previous data, is often necessary.

 Recognizing named entities, such as gene names, drugs, chemicals, diseases, biomarkers, cells, cell lines, tissues, organs, DNA or RNA sequences, holds great value in various applications.
-These include information retrieval \citep{lu2009evaluation}, de-identification of medical records \citep{milosevic2020mask,dehghan2015combining}, relationship extraction \citep{milovsevic2023comparison}, knowledge graph creation \citep{luo2022biored}, question answering \citep{toral2005improving}, automatic summarization \citep{aramaki2009text2table}, and many others.
+These include information retrieval \citep{lu2009evaluation}, de-identification of medical records \citep{milosevic2020mask,dehghan2015combining,kovavcevic2024identification}, relationship extraction \citep{milovsevic2023comparison}, knowledge graph creation \citep{luo2022biored}, question answering \citep{toral2005improving}, automatic summarization \citep{aramaki2009text2table}, and many others.

 In the biomedical domain, the costs associated with text annotation are especially high due to the need for professional annotators such as medical doctors, biologists, and chemists.
 Estimations suggest that annotating a single instance can range from \$0.71 to \$377, depending on the complexity and number of annotators involved \cite{carrell2016juice}.
 In our previous work \citep{milovsevic2023comparison}, we paid 2.6 euros per annotated sentence.
 Considering the substantial number of annotated examples required for each entity type to train a reliable machine learning model for NER, these costs can escalate rapidly.